HammadRashid1997/QA-RoadMap/README.md

 - Always remember, "Slow and steady wins the race."
 Utilize your time in understanding the concepts instead of completing the journey.
 - Stay consistent and persistent while learning.
 - Try to explore new things during your learning phase.
 Try to think out of the box and learn new things.
+- Remember this is not the end.
+Always strive hard to learn more!